database64128/MyBlog/Arch_Linux_notes.md

 # Arch Linux Notes

 *First edition 2019-05-06.*
+*2020-01-29: Modified makepkg option to skip PGP check only.*

 ## 1. AUR
 `makepkg --asroot` has been dropped a few years ago.
 This means you can't build as root.
 It's recommended to build as a normal user.
 If you don't have any other user, there is a method to build as `nobody`.